niftynathangang/approval-for-all-transaction-harvester/README.md

 # approval-for-all-transaction-harvester

+This tool is intended for use to gather all Approval For All ERC721 logs during a specified time period and summarizing the gas usage per user to perform those transactions.
+The intent is to filter on specific token contracts, and a specific approved operator address.

 ## Building

 This project can be built without installing Visual Studio or the .Net 5 SDK using Docker.
 Here are the instructions to build a Docker image with this application.